sonicfurqan/LWC-Viewer/README.md

 Lightweight tab to view and edit LWC Component

-use Lightweight tab to view and edit LWC Component to add package to your org copy code and create tab for viewComponents component or install using https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0o000002MqAA
+use Lightweight tab to view and edit LWC Component

+to add package to your org

+copy code and create tab for viewWeb component

+or install using https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0o000002MqAA